-We return to our riads in Taroudant for a farewell meal at Dar Al Hossoun.
+We return to our riad for a farewell meal at Dar Al Hossoun.
+This will be followed by a screening of Sarah Amrouni's film Chasseurs de graines pour jardins fous (Hunting for Seeds for Crazy Gardens).
 (Overnight Taroudant) BLD

-Day 22: Tuesday 9 May, Taroudant - Agadir, Tour Ends.
+Day 22: Tuesday 10 April, Taroudant - Agadir, Tour Ends.